samueljsong/COMP7082-s/README.md

 }
 ```

-Additional Http Errors can be added by creating a new one following the structure of the example below.
+Additional Http Errors can be added by creating a new one following the structure of the example below in the *src/util/errors.ts* file

 Error Example
 ```typescript